 His hand tightened on hers.
 "Ask me that after a few more dates."

 She laughed.
 "Is that what this is?"

 He nodded.
-"Officially, as of this moment, it is our first date."
+"Officially, as of this moment, it's our first date."

 She glanced at his nameplate.
 Decker.
 That Decker?
 "I met your father."